Bhavishy-Lotlikar/AI-Driven-Arrhythmia-Detection-Using-MIT-BIH-ECG-Dataset/README.md

 ## ▶️ Running the GUI

-Once dependencies and model files are in place:
+- Once dependencies and model files are in place:
+- Open Cmd in the same path as ecg_gui_app.py and then run:
 ```bash
 python ecg_gui_app.py
 ```